 What The Heck Are Snickerdoodle Cookies?

-Snickerdoodle cookies are a very distinctive sugar coated cookie.
-It is believed that they may have originated in Germany, England or Holland, but it is difficult to trace the exact anscestry of these delicious sugar coated cookies.
+Snickerdoodle cookies are a very distinctive cinnamon and sugar coated cookie.
+It is believed that they may have originated in Germany, England, or Holland but it is difficult to trace the exact ancestry of these delicious cinnamon coated cookies.

-Recipes for these tasty treats are generally handed down from mother to daughter within the family with each family considering their recipe to be the true historical one.
+Recipes for these tasty treats are generally handed down from mother to daughter with each family considering their recipe to be the true historical one.

 Snickerdoodle Cookie Recipe